Service Pros Installation Group (Measurement Technicians)

 However, it is still important that you preserve any physical or electronic evidence relating to the case that you currently possession.

 Will Brown, LLC be my attorneys?

-Employees who sign Retainer Agreements and/or Consent to Sue forms will be represented by JTB Law Group with respect to the lawsuit and claims described above.
+Employees who sign Retainer Agreements and/or Consent to Sue forms will be represented by Brown, LLC and Greg Coleman Law PC with respect to the lawsuit and claims described above.

 You will not be required to pay any attorneys’ fees or court costs to the Plaintiffs’ lawyers at this time and not pay any attorneys’ fees unless you prevail.
 Rather, in the event the Plaintiffs prevail in the lawsuit, by either judgment or settlement, the Plaintiffs’ attorneys will request that the Court order Defendant(s) to pay the Plaintiffs’ lawyers their reasonable attorneys’ fees and reimburse them for any expenses.

 It is very difficult to predict exactly how long a case will take.
 It depends on a variety of factors including the number of parties and claims involved, the rules and pace of the court, the complexity of the proofs, and the manner in which the employer defends the case.

 When and if a settlement is reached, additional time is needed to prepare settlement documents, calculate settlement allocations, and seek and await the court’s review and approval of the settlement.
 Wage-and-hour cases typically take 2-3 years, but this can be shorter or increase considerably.